forestryio/forestry.io/hugo/content/blog/discontinuing-wysiwyg-editor-new-focus-on-markdown.md

 ### Simple Paste and Translate

 For those of you that just have a few pages to migrate, doing it manually might be more efficient and more accurate.
-A good tool to get a jump start on this is Dom Christie's Turndown project.
+A good tool to get a jump-start on converting pages manually is Dom Christie's _Turndown_ project.

 [https://domchristie.github.io/turndown/](https://domchristie.github.io/turndown/ "https://domchristie.github.io/turndown/")

 ### Import to Hugo and Migrate later

 Maybe your old content doesn't necessarily need to be updated immediately.
-In that case just follow the tutorial below and get started with you new Hugo page and set up Markdown for any future updates.
+In that case just follow the tutorial below and get started with your new Hugo page and set up Markdown for any future updates.

 [http://whipperstacker.com/2016/09/22/convert-an-existing-site-into-hugo/](http://whipperstacker.com/2016/09/22/convert-an-existing-site-into-hugo/ "http://whipperstacker.com/2016/09/22/convert-an-existing-site-into-hugo/")